composewell/haskell-dev-nix/nix-packages.rst

 By default nix-shell spawns a shell from ``shell.nix`` if the filename argument is not specified.

-The file must specify a derivation. ``mkShell`` above generates a derivation.
+The expression file ``file.nix`` must specify a derivation.
+The function ``mkShell`` in the example above generates a derivation that creates a shell environment.

+Note that we can use the specific components of a package as dependencies e.g.
+``gmp.dev`` would install the developer components (e.g. header files) of the package, the default package name ``gmp`` is the same as ``gmp.out``.

 Customizing Nix distribution
 ----------------------------